wiki-docs/webdev/docs/types-of-webs.md

 - By number of collaborators
     - One: individual
-    - >= 2: project, newspaper, wiki, social network
+    - Two or more: newspaper, social network, wiki

 - By type of content:
     - ecommerce